wandb/docs/docs/guides/launch/getting-started.md

 ## Start a launch agent

-To actually execute your job, you will need to start a launch agent polling on your launch queue.
+To execute your job, you will need to start a launch agent polling on your launch queue.

 1. From [wandb.ai/launch](https://wandb.ai/launch) navigate to the page for your launch queue.
 2. Click the **Add an agent** button.